1.1 If you take the world to heart, you will hurt...

 And then there’s stress.
 Too often when I go home at night, I’m so stressed out that I’m a drag on my family, and there’s no chance I’m going to get a really good night of sleep.

-And a random collection of howtos won’t fix that.
-Even if each of those how-tos on its own is something smart and useful.
+A random collection of howtos is not enough, even if each of those how-tos on its own is something smart and useful.

 Upgrade your operating system.